ajitagupta/student-management-system/README.md

 [*Head First Design Patterns*](https://www.oreilly.com/library/view/head-first-design/9781492077992/)

-In short, we create a one-of-a-kind object for which only one instance is required.
-Following this base practice we put all our database code into one class.
+In short, a Singleton is a one-of-a-kind object for which only one instance is required.
+Following this best practice we put all our database code into one class.
 The so-called resulting *Singleton* class `.java` is as follows:

 ```
 blabla